FilipKmn/filipkmn.github.io/about.md

 **[Dejan Marketing](https://dejanseo.com.au/)** — _Online Marketing Coordinator_

-Working for a digital marketing agency isn't as dull as it is sound, as long as you are set on learning the most you can and moving on even faster.
+Working for a digital marketing agency isn't as dull as it is sounds, as long as you are set on learning the most you can and moving on even faster.

 I've learned the ropes of digital marketing here, from SEO and content marketing to A/B testing.
 Not all the projects were cool, like working on optimizing the website for a garage door reseller, but some were awesome, like working for Expedia.